|Rating:||8.7 / 10|

-I first came across Kuhl clothing around three years ago but for one reason or another I never managed to test out what is becoming a well recognised brand on the Australian market.
+I first came across Kuhl clothing around six years ago but for one reason or another I never managed to test out what is becoming a well recognised brand on the Australian market.
 This brand has been around now since 1983 and has a reputation for quirkiness.
 The Renegade Stealth pants are a good case in point given ‘renegade’ is defined as:

 I don’t wear shorts when I hike preferring the protection of longer pants.
 But I couldn’t make up my mind on which style to try out so ended up purchasing two pairs including the Renegade Stealth.
 My main reason for choosing these pants essentially came down to the pockets; more on this later.

 Lets start with the appearance first.
 Most hiking pants tend to look like ‘outdoor wear’.
 Lots of pockets and reasonably boring in style.
 In this respect, the Kuhl Renegade Stealth pants fit the that description.
 The pockets are a big winner for me.
 Two in the back, two at the hips and two on the legs.
 The pockets at the back for me are a waste of time given I only ever put things in them when I have empty food wrappers and I’m on the move.

 The hip pockets are deep and slanted.
 The idea of slanting the pockets is to make it easy to get things out, particularly when seated but this also makes it easy for things to fall out.
 I prefer the squared topped option because I usually keep my compact Sony Zv-1 Camera and occasionally my phone, in my front pockets.
 However these pockets are deep enough for the slanting not to be an issue.
 The pockets are a durable but lightweight mesh which allows a bit of airflow.